pllenggg/project01/README.md

 -----------

 - Browse the products through categories or designer.
-- Items you may like feature (on designer pages)
+- "Items you may like" features (on each designer page ).
-- Add to wishlists
+- Add to wishlists.
-- Creating account
+- Users are able to create an account.

 Screenshots